seanhogge/active_translations/README.md

 ## Configuration

-The first step is to configure your Google credentials.
+The first step after installation is to configure your Google credentials.
 ActiveTranslation uses the Google Translate API in the background for translation.
 This is a bit more than just an API key.

 The general idea is:

-1. Create a project at console.cloud.google.com
+1. Create a project at https://console.cloud.google.com
 1. In “APIs & Services” > “Library” look for “Cloud Translation API”
 1. Create a Service Account and download the JSON key file
 1. Ensure billing is enabled, and all the other prerequisites that Google requires